jantman/puppet-reviewboard/README.md

  * memcached & python-memcached for website caching
  * python bindings for your database (if not installed by the dbprovider)

-**Note** that the database providers do not support anything other than 'localhost'.
+**Note** That the database providers do not support anything other than 'localhost'.

+**Note** This module requires "nodejs" and "npm" packages to be available via the default package provider on your OS; they are installed via [puppetlabs-nodejs](https://forge.puppetlabs.com/puppetlabs/nodejs).
+On RedHat derivative systems, this generally means enabling EPEL.

 Usage
 -----